Medical Billing Services in Vermont

 How does the OneCare Vermont ACO model affect billing for practices?

 Vermont's all-payer ACO model through OneCare Vermont introduces value-based payment structures that differ from traditional fee-for-service billing.
-Our team understands how ACO attribution, quality metrics, and shared savings arrangements impact your reimbursement, and we help practices optimize billing under both ACO and traditional payment models.
+Our team understands how ACO attribution, quality metrics, and shared savings arrangements impact your reimbursement, and we help practices tune billing under both ACO and traditional payment models.

 What are Vermont's prompt pay requirements?